exakat/php-dictionary/dictionary.rst

 Nested Attributes
 -----------------

-Arguments of attribute may also be objects, when using a new expression in the arguments.
+Arguments of attributes may be literals and also objects.
+The objects must be created with a new expression, in their respective argument position or name.
+The created object is not necesseraly an attribute itself.

 .. code-block:: php